Basilio Lami Dozo

-In the 1985 Trial of the Juntas, he was charged with, and acquitted of, acts of torture, making false declarations, and kidnappings.
+In 1985, during the Trial of the Juntas, he was charged of acts of torture, extrajudicial killings, making false declarations, and kidnappings.

-In 1989, he was sentenced to an eight-year prison term in the criminal proceedings that arose from the 1982 Falklands War, in which he had served as commander-in-chief of the Air Force.
-In 1990 he received a presidential pardon from Carlos Menem and was allowed to keep his military rank.
+In 1989, he was sentenced to an eight-year prison term in the criminal proceedings that arose from the 1982 Falklands War, in which he had served as commander-in-chief of the Argentine Air Force.
+In 1990, he received a presidential pardon from Carlos Menem and was allowed to keep his military rank.

 In 2003, the Spanish justice system sought his extradition in order to stand trial in Spain for crimes against humanity committed during the dictatorship.
 Initially the government of Spanish Prime Minister José María Aznar ruled the extradition inadmissible but, in 2005, the Supreme Court overturned that decision and ordered extradition proceedings to go ahead.

 Personal life

 Basilio Arturo Ignacio Lami Dozo was born in the province of Santiago del Estero to immigrants from Syria and Lebanon who had come to the Republic of Argentina before the fall of the Ottoman Empire after the World War.
 He died on 1 February 2017, on his 88th birthday.